-Students who fail may repeat a maximum of two courses of the coursework component once provided that they have submitted the required research report within the timeframe for submission.
-A compulsory course may be repeated only if the student scored at least 40% at the first attempt.
+Students who fail may repeat a maximum of two courses of the coursework component once they have submitted the required research report within the timeframe for submission.
+A compulsory course may be repeated only if the student scored at least 40% on the first attempt.
 There will be no supplementary examinations.

 Further programme specific administrative requirements: